Priscillaqfer/Reposit-rio-Remoto/README.md

-# Reposit-rio-Remoto
+# Reposit-rio-Local
 ## Commit antes do clone
-Descrição inserida no repositório remoto antes do clone
+Descrição inserida no repositório local depois do clone